-Celebrate the arrival of fall with a delicious apple cake – my most popular cake ever!
+Celebrate fall with a delicious apple cake – my most popular cake ever!

 Looks what’s starting to appear at the local market this week… McIntosh apples!!!
 Did you know John McIntosh discovered the original McIntosh sapling on his farm in Ontario in 1811?
 The McIntosh Red Apple is considered “all-purpose”, suitable for both eating raw and for cooking.
 I love it’s tart flavour and semi-firm texture, truly a sign that fall is in the air!

 So, now that you have a big basket of apples you’ve harvested yourself (love apple farms in the fall with hay rides, cider… back to the topic…), or brought home from the market – what to do?
 Let’s make cake!

 What could be better to welcome in the season than a delicious apple cake?
 Don’t take the time to make applesauce, this beauty only needs diced apples for that great chunky texture.
 Yum!

 - 2 tsp cinnamon

 - ½ tsp nutmeg

 - 2 cups sugar

 - 1 tsp vanilla extract